zbailey83/Solana-V6-Free-Sniping-Bot/README.md

 ```
 npm install
 ```
- this will install all modules required to run the bot
+ this will install all modules required to run the bot - Fill your private key and node in variables file

 3. double click start.bat for windows users, or start.sh for mac after making it executable